Sunlight & Vitamin D

-Everyone needs a one-off megadose to get vitamin D levels up immediately if levels are initially low, as they usually are.
-It takes ages for the hormone to accumulate in fat stores (it is fat-soluble), so supplementing takes many, many months to raise levels.
+You may need a one-off megadose to get vitamin D levels up immediately if levels are initially low.
+It takes a while for the hormone to accumulate in fat stores (it is fat-soluble), so supplementing takes many months to raise levels. make sure you are taking the recommend 10,000 IU per day and take with your flax oil supplement to ensure you absorb it.
 Get your levels checked again in six months.

-Evidence from clinical trials shows, with a wide margin of confidence, that a prolonged intake of 10,000 IU/d of vitamin D3 poses no risk of adverse effects for adults, even if this is added to a rather high physiologic background level of vitamin D.
+Evidence from clinical trials shows that a prolonged intake of 10,000 IU/d of vitamin D3 poses no risk of adverse effects for adults.

 - Rebecca D. Jackson, M.D., Andrea Z. LaCroix, Ph.D., et al. Calcium plus Vitamin D Supplementation and the Risk of Fractures.
 NEJM 354(7):669-683 February 16, 2006.